DicksonTeel/Mercy-Tech-Resources/Sound/Intermediate Audio Production/Automation.md

 - These modes can be global or on a per channel basis.

-### Additional Automation Modes: Determine how to get into writing automation & how to get out of writing automation.
+### Additional Automation Modes
+- **Determine how to get into writing automation & how to get out of writing automation.**

 - Touch/return/snap: Automation data is only being written while the fader is being “touched”, afterward it switches back to Read.
 - Latch: Automation data is written when the fader is touched, but the parameters stay in record when the fader is released.